Tesla Roadster Charging – 120 or 240 Volt?

 Charging – 120 VAC or 240 VAC

-Charging at 240 VAC, which feeds 40 Amps to the Roadster is definitely faster than using the 120 VAC 15 Amp charge cable.
-A full charge at 120 VAC could take 30+ hours, and conveniently stores in the car and plugs into a regular wall outlets.
+Charging at 240 VAC with the UMC cable, which feeds 40 Amps to the Roadster is definitely faster than using the 120 VAC 15 Amp charge cable.
+A full charge at the yellow 120 VAC charge cable could take 30+ hours if range is depleted, and conveniently stores in the car and plugs into a regular wall outlets.
 What you gain in reduced charging times with a 240 charge, may sacrifice long term reliability, on key components in your car.

 As you may have noticed, your range after a 120 VAC charge is usually higher than a quicker 240 VAC charge.